denbonte/CER3BRUM/README.md

 pip install -r requirements.txt
 ```

-to install all the dependencies.<br>
+to install all the dependencies.
+To run the provided, notebooks you will also need to install Jupyter Notebook.

 <i><b>N.B.</b> `tensorflow-gpu` is not needed neither for the training nor for the testing, but performance greatly degrades if the use of GPUs is not supported.</i>